Contributing to eo-learn

 python install_all.py -e.
 To install each package separately, run

 pip install -e <package_folder>.
 We strongly recommend initializing a virtual environment before installing the required packages.
-For example by using Python Package Index (PyPI) and virtualenv:
+Example on how to create an environment an install all subpackages and development requirements:

 cd eo-learn # The following creates the virtual environment in the ".env" folder. virtualenv --python python3 .env source .env/bin/activate # The following installs all eo-learn subpackages and development packages # using PyPI in the activated virtualenv environment. python install_all.py -e pip install -r requirements-dev.txt -r requirements-docs.txt